Not all SEO is equal.

 - Lists of cities/states/suburbs you’re trying to rank for

-- Frequent repetition of the same words/phrases that makes content sound unnatural
+- Frequent repetition of the exact words/phrases makes content sound unnatural

 Not only does keyword stuffing make a page harder to read for users, but it can actually decrease your ranking on the results page.
 According to Google:

-Filling pages with keywords or numbers results in a negative user experience, and can harm your site’s ranking.
-Focus on creating useful, information-rich content that uses keywords appropriately and in context.
+Filling pages with keywords or numbers results in a negative user experience and can harm your site’s ranking.
+Focus on creating valuable, information-rich content that uses keywords appropriately and in context.

-By making content the same colour as the background, some black hat practitioners try to cram as many keywords onto a site as possible.
-While a user may not be able to tell, search engines know the difference between content that is in paragraphs and content that is hidden from sight.
+By making content the same color as the background, some black hat practitioners try to cram as many keywords onto a site as possible.
+While a user may not be able to tell, search engines know the difference between content in paragraphs and content hidden from sight.

 Backlinks are essential for SEO, driving traffic to your site and telling Google that others see you as an authority.
 However, in order to be effective, links must be earned.
 Some people try to skip over this essential step and buy backlinks to boost their credibility.

 Not only are paid links risky – Google tracks these links and issues penalties for specific pages or even your whole site – but they don’t even work.

 Links don’t necessarily have to be purchased with money.
 Google will also penalize businesses that offer free products or discounts in exchange for links.

 Cloaking is when a website shows one piece of content to search engines and another to users to rank highly for irrelevant keywords.

 For more information about cloaking, see Matt Cutt’s explanation below: